As You Like It Family Quotes

 How we cite our quotes: (Act.Scene.Line).
 Line numbers correspond to The Norton Shakespeare, second edition, published in 2008.

-O, no; for the Duke's daughter, her cousin, so loves her,
+O no, for the Duke's daughter, her cousin, so

 We don't know about you, but we're glad to see that cousins Rosalind and Celia are so tight, especially given all the family drama in this play.
 Ros and Celia grew up together and are more like sisters than cousins.
 Check out "Characters" if you want to know more about this tight-knit bond.